 Yannis enjoys to commercialize his research and to inform his research accordingly.
-He was the CEO and Chief Scientist of Enosys Software, which built and commercialized an early XML-based Enterprise Information Integration platform.
-Enosys Software was acquired in 2003 by BEA Systems.
+He was the CEO and Chief Scientist of Enosys Software, which built and commercialized an early Enterprise Information Integration platform for structured and semistructured data.
+The Enosys Software was OEM'd and sold under the BEA Liquid Data and BEA Aqualogic brand names, eventually acquired in 2003 by BEA Systems.

 Yannis holds a Diploma of Electrical Engineering from the National Technical University of Athens, MS and Ph.D. in Computer Science from Stanford University (1997) and an NSF CAREER award for his work on data integration.

 - The FORWARD JSON-era data integration engine and data-driven application platform, supported by NSF 1018961, a Google award and an Informatica award

 - Parralel platform for semistructured data search and analysis, supported by NSF 0910820

 - Inconsistency Resolution in Online Databases, supported by NSF 1117527

 - Reengineering Database Systems for Fast SSDs, supported by NSF 1219125

 - Low latency browser-based web computation, supported by NSF 1219263

 - The DeLPHI data-driven application platform for Patient Empowerment and Population Health Improvement apps, supported by NSF 1237174

 - CSE135, Online Analytics Applications (for senior undergraduate and MS students, current):